St Bernard's F.C.: Scottish Cup Winners in 1895's 'Edinburgh Slam'

 Come the summer of 1895, all three Edinburgh clubs were enjoying what was at that point their finest hours.
-Heart of Midlothian won the Scottish League for the first time, the resurrected Hibernian had won the Second Division and promotion, whilst St Bernard's had won the Scottish Cup — beating Hearts in the semi-final replay before going on to beat a very young Renton side (only two of their players were over 20 years old) in the final 2–1 at Ibrox on 20 April 1895.
-Strangely, it was Honorary President William Lapsley (who'd insisted that the team drank from the St Bernard's Well before going to the match) rather than club captain George Murdoch who collected and lifted the trophy before the 12,000 strong crowd — a larger one greeting the team when they returned to Edinburgh's Waverley Station later that day.
+Heart of Midlothian won the Scottish League for the first time, the resurrected Hibernian had won the Second Division and promotion, whilst St Bernard's had won the Scottish Cup — beating Hearts in the semi-final replay before going on to beat a very young Renton side (only two of their players were over 20 years old) in the final 2–1 at Ibrox on 20 April 1895 (The winning trainer, James Wilson, left the club in 1897 and joined Glasgow Rangers as trainer 1897-1914.
+He died in 1914 from Pneumonia).
+Strangely, it was Honorary President William Lapsley (who had insisted that the team drank from the St Bernard's Well before going to the match) rather than club captain George Murdoch who collected and lifted the trophy before the 12,000 strong crowd — a larger one greeting the team when they returned to Edinburgh's Waverley Station later that day.

 Their only other cup successes of note thereafter were winning the Scottish Qualifying Cup in 1908 and 1915.